Walsall F.C.: A series of ups and downs (1995–2022)

-Walsall started the 2015–16 season well, leading to interest in manager Dean Smith.
+Walsall started the 2015–16 season positively, leading to interest in manager Dean Smith.
 At the end of November, with The Saddlers fourth in the table, he left Walsall for Brentford; at the time of his departure he was the fourth longest serving manager in the Football League.
 Walsall turned to Sean O'Driscoll to replace Smith.
-However, after a six-game winless run and just 16 games in charge, O'Driscoll was sacked and replaced by John Whitney.
+However, after a six-game winless run and just 16 games in charge, O'Driscoll was dismissed and replaced by John Whitney.
 Ultimately, Walsall missed out on promotion by just one point and lost in the play-off semi-finals to Barnsley.

-Following the decimation of their promotion challenging team, Walsall struggled for the next three seasons in League One and, after a disastrous spell in charge for former playing hero Dean Keates following the sacking of Whitney, were relegated back to the fourth tier at the end of the 2018–19 season.
+Following the decimation of their promotion challenging team, Walsall struggled for the next three seasons in League One and, after a disastrous spell in charge for Dean Keates following the dismissal of Whitney, the club were relegated back to the fourth tier at the end of the 2018–19 season.
 Following relegation, a new era began with Darrell Clarke taking over as manager and Jeff Bonser ending his 28-year reign as owner and chairman by selling his 76% majority shareholding of the club to Leigh Pomlett in July 2019.
 Walsall failed to make a League Two promotion challenge in the 2019–20 or 2020–21 seasons, finishing in 13th and 19th place respectively, halfway through the latter Clarke left for Port Vale.
 Ahead of the 2021–22 season Matthew Taylor was appointed new head coach with Neil McDonald as his assistant.
-However, following a run of seven successive losses which left the club in 21st place and just four points outside the relegation zone, Taylor was sacked in February 2022 and replaced by Michael Flynn who saved the club from relegation as they finished 16th.
+However, following a run of seven successive losses which left the club in 21st place and just four points outside the relegation zone, Taylor was dismissed in February 2022 and replaced by Michael Flynn who saved the club from relegation as they finished 16th.